Installed at St James’s Church, Piccadilly, London.

 All Saints West Dulwich, London.

-The community were invited to bring family linen and to share their stories.
+The community were invited to bring family linen and to share its story.
 Table-clothes, handkerchief cases, the laundry label of an old bed sheet, tea-towels, christening robes were washed, as well as altar linen, generically known as ‘Fair linen’.

-Pegged out to dry across the church aisle for several days, it was returned ironed, folded, the following week.
+Pegged out to dry across the church aisle, it was returned ironed, folded, the following week.

 the art of growing wheat